OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/printing.md

 You can also set a "Print Area", so that when the user presses "Ctrl+P" or clicks on "File" -> "Print" in the browser, the content of the "Print Area" is printed instead of the whole window.

-*Note:* In FireFox and IE, in order to print background colors and images (including Image and Path elements), the user needs to explicitely check the option *"Print Background (Colors and Images) or Background Graphics*" from the Options section of the Print dialog.
+*Note:* In Firefox and IE, in order to print background colors and images (including Image and Path elements), the user needs to explicitly check the option *"Print Background (Colors and Images) or Background Graphics*" from the Options section of the Print dialog.
 Otherwise only text and foregrounds will be printed.
-This is not the case in Chrome.